DevMountain/react-4-mini/README.md

 ### Instructions

-We are going to be editting two files in this step.
+We are going to be editing two files in this step.
 Try to complete them both on your own.

 `src/components/Cart/Product/Product.js`: